pupil-labs/pupil-docs/src/invisible/getting-started/first-recording.md

 description: TODO
 ---

-# Make your first recording!
+# Make your first recording

 Using your Pupil Invisible for the first time?
 Follow the steps below to make your first recording!